 - Growing number of mobile learning tools and platforms

 - The sharp increase of new learning content and apps

 - Growing number of buyers and users

-And in a journal article called Defining Mobile Learning, John Traxler posits an initial mobile learning definition as follows:
+And in Defining Mobile Learning, John Traxler posits a mobile learning definition as follows:

 “Mobile learning can perhaps be defined as ‘any educational provision where the sole or dominant technologies are handheld or palmtop devices."

 But then Traxler points out some of the vagaries of defining mobile learning, (as only an academician can do):